 This is a nitrogen-filled disk in the heel of Bates boots that allows you to customize the level of firmness and stability in the heel.

 A kick plate fits on the back of the heel, allowing you to use the toe of one boot to remove the other without causing scratches or scuffs.

 This is a small pocket at the top of the boot that provides a place to store excess lace length.
 This is perfect for situations where brush or equipment may snag the laces.

 The midsole is a layer between your foot and the actual sole of the shoe that provides cushion, shock absorption, and comfort.
 Shoes with thick midsoles are best for individuals who spend a lot of time on their feet.

 A standard issue boot is one supplied to you by the military.
 Because the military uses a number of different boots, there is not a single standard-issue brand or style.

 It is possible to submerge a waterproof boot up to the gusset of the tongue without getting your feet wet.
-These are not as breathable as other boots are, and just as they prevent moisture from entering the shoe, they prevent moisture from escaping.
-For this reason, waterproof boots are not for hot weather conditions.
+These are not as breathable as other boots, and since they prevent moisture from entering the shoe, they also tend prevent moisture from escaping.
+For this reason, waterproof boots are not the best for hot weather conditions.